JonJagger/cyber-dojo/md/running-a-dojo.md

 horizontal space.
 These traffic-lights auto scroll:
   * old ones are scrolled out of view to the left
   * the animal image is always visible to the right.
+Advice:
+  * Project the dashboard *during* the dojo
   * Leave auto-refresh on *during* the dojo
-  * Turn it *off* just before starting a dashboard review.
+  * Turn auto-refresh *off* just before starting a dashboard review.

 ### 60 second columns?